cyxnzb/docs/docs/waypointing.rst

 How can I access the graph editor?
 -------------------------------------

 The graph editor is not a separate program, it is included in the bot dll (or .so, if you are using Linux).
-To open it, create a LAN/Listen Server game, select the map you want to node and start the game as usual.
+To open it, create a LAN/Listen Server game, select the map you want to create the graph for, and start the game as usual.
 As soon as you are in the map, you can activate the editing mode from the console by typing ``yb graphmenu`` or if you have bound a key for it, simply by pressing that key.

 Graph console commands Summary